1 FAM 600

 1 FAM 612.1 Office of the Executive Director (CGFS/EX)

-The executive director reports to the Comptroller (CGFS).
-The executive director:
+The executive director reports to the Comptroller (CGFS) and:

-(1) Provides executive direction and support to CGFS and the Bureau of Budget and Planning (BP) Offices for all administrative, management, planning and resource allocation activities and operations, including budget and finance, human resources, internal and external ISSO support for systems, security, and general services.
+(1) Provides executive direction and support to CGFS and the Bureau of Budget and Planning (BP) Offices for all administrative, management, planning and resource allocation activities and operations, including budget and finance, human resources, contract services, strategic planning, and general services.
 The Executive Director designs, develops, implements, enhances and maintains bureau administrative systems;

 (2) On behalf of the Comptroller, exercises (with authority to re-delegate) all appropriate office administrative authorities except those required by law, regulation, or otherwise to be performed by the Comptroller or higher authority, or by others specifically designated in writing; and